AmeerMoukadam/nodejs-typescript/README.md

 # nodejs-typescript
 Back end written in node and typescript.
+MongoDB for database.